Code-Hex/saltissimo/README.md

     return isSame
 }
 ```
-If you want to devise a little more, you can be happy by using these function.
+If you want to devise a little more, you will be happy by using these function.

 ```go
 func PBDKF2Hex(hash func() hash.Hash, str string, key []byte) string